President and Vice-Chancellor

-Jacques Frémont is Professor Emeritus at the University of Montreal and former President of the Quebec Human Rights and Youth Rights Commission.
-Prior to this appointment by the Quebec legislative assembly in 2013, he was Director of the International Higher Education Support Program of the Open Society Foundations in New York.
+Jacques Frémont is President and Vice-Chancellor of the University of Ottawa.
+In 2013, Quebec’s legislative assembly appointed him to chair the Quebec Human Rights and Youth Rights Commission.
+Prior to this appointment, he worked at the Open Society Foundations, in New York, as Director of the International Higher Education Support Program.

 Mr. Frémont was formerly at the University of Montreal, where he was Dean of the School of Law, as well as Provost and Vice-Rector (Academic Affairs) until 2010.
 He has also been a visiting professor at many Quebec, Canadian, European and Asian universities, and is the author of several books, articles and book chapters on constitutional law and public law.
 In 2012, he was named professor emeritus of the University of Montreal.